swkkd/gowebapi/docs/EventFrameApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **EventFrameUpdateAnnotation**
-> EventFrameUpdateAnnotation(ctx, id, webId, annotation)
+> EventFrameUpdateAnnotation(a.client.ctx, id, webId, annotation)
 Update an annotation on an event frame by replacing items in its definition.

 ### Required Parameters